alessandrobrioschi/alessandrobrioschi.github.io/_pages/research.md

 **The determinants of the skill premium in late medieval and early modern Europe**

-(with Mattia Fochesato, ,minor revisions requested - European Review of Economic History)
+(with Mattia Fochesato, minor revisions requested - European Review of Economic History)

 <br>